ntorqulu/lexicographic_ppo/README.md

 # Lexicographic Proximal Policy Optimization for Multi-Agent Environments

-This repository contains the implementation of Lexicographic Proximal Policy Optimization (LPPO) and Proximal Policy Optimization (PPO) for MultiAgentEthicalGatheringGame.
+This repository contains the implementation of Lexicographic Proximal Policy Optimization (LPPO) for the [MultiAgentEthicalGatheringGame](https://github.com/maymac00/MultiAgentEthicalGatheringGame/tree/master) environment.
 The repository is structured to facilitate easy training, evaluation, and visualization of the policies.

 ## Table of Contents